-A common question I get when I’m teaching is, “Have you ever been overweight?”
-It’s a valid question for a skinny cooking teacher I suppose.
+“Have you ever been overweight?” is a valid question for a skinny cooking teacher I suppose.
 I think people are hoping I’ll reply, “Yes, very, and now look at me!”
 But the unexciting truth is I’ve never been overweight.
 I attribute this to my dad’s tall and lanky genes; growing up with a mom who rarely allowed junk food; and usually being involved in some physical activity, mainly dancing.
-I’m 5’7” and went from 135 lbs “pre-healthy, non-vegan” to 120 lbs today.
+I’m 5’7” and went from 135 lbs “pre-healthy, non-vegan” to 122 lbs today.
 I don’t own a scale, but when I’m at my parents’ house I weigh myself, and my weight rarely fluctuates.
 I’m surprised, especially since I eat a lot of food.
 This is where my body wants me to be so it can provide me with optimum health.
 Everyone’s healthy weight will be different.
 I did not get into this way of eating for weight-loss reasons, but because I am very sensitive to dairy foods.
 When I discovered that alternatives existed, my health changed immediately, and as I continued to learn and incorporate healthier eating into my life, the small weight-loss that I experienced was a very natural by-product of these actions.

 What motivates you to stick with a healthy diet?

 For many people, after exploring the link between food and nutrition, their reading and interest in plant-based eating naturally leads them to the discovery of how animals suffer to become our food, whether they are cows raised for beef or dairy, pigs, chickens, ducks, goats or fish.
 Most live a very unnatural existence of separation: from their natural diet and environment, from their animal families and communities, and from any possibility of living a happy life free of exploitation.